zoho/zoho-iot-sdk-c/README.md

 ### Build the Source

-All the dependent libraries would be automatically downloaded during build .To redownload any dependent library, clear lib folder.
+All the dependent libraries would be automatically downloaded during build .To re-download any dependent library, clear lib folder.

 Create a build folder to keep all the temporary build configurations